tnas/alticci-sequence/README.md

 ## Containerization

+The application can be run in three ways.

+### Docker

 A `Dockerfile` was created for each application part - back-end and front-end.
 A bash script has been prepared to facilitate the Docker image building and container creation.

 Inside each application folder (`backend` and `frontend`), run the script through the `./docker_build_run.sh` command.